 - Three Year - Ontario College Advanced Diploma (delivered in less than 1 year)

 A University Degree in Social Sciences with at least one course in Introductory Psychology as well as Developmental Psychology or a Diploma in Early Childhood Education, Developmental Services Worker or Educational Support program.
 Educational Support graduates who have graduated prior to 2018 and other BA graduates are required to take an additional bridging program offered in the summer prior to admission to this program.
 Please contact the Coordinator for details.

-This post graduate program provides individuals with an opportunity to complete the three year CYW diploma program in an intensive eleven month time frame building upon their prior learning .
+This post graduate program provides individuals with an opportunity to complete the three year Child and Youth Care diploma program in an intensive eleven month time frame building upon their prior learning .
 This combination of skills results in a dynamic, diversified graduate, prepared to work in a variety of workplace settings with diverse populations and provides practical field placement experience.

-A Child and Youth Worker is a specialist in facilitating change in children, adolescents and families experiencing a wide range of social, emotional, behavioural, or learning challenges.
+A Child and Youth Care specialist facilitates growth and change in children, adolescents and families experiencing a wide range of social, emotional, behavioural, or learning challenges.
 Graduates are involved in all facets of care from assessment to intake, goal formulation, program planning and intervention.
-Child and Youth Workers facilitate change, provide support and apply a variety of evidenced based intervention strategies.
+Child and Youth Care specialists facilitate change, provide support and apply a variety of evidenced based intervention strategies.

 - Smaller class size with more one-on-one contact with instructors.

-- Exceptional field placements with an effort made to match students to their own community when possible in the London, Windsor, Sarnia, Chatham areas
+- Exceptional field placements with an effort made to match students to their own community when possible in Windsor, Chatham, Sarnia, and London.

 With two credentials, employment opportunities for graduates are excellent in mental health treatment centres, residential facilities, young offender facilities, schools, group homes, community-based settings and in-home work with families.